 Solitary fractures above T4 suggest cancer rather than osteoporosis.
 If patients are not known to have osteoporosis, dual-energy x-ray absorptiometry (DXA) should be done.
-If osteoporosis is newly diagnosed, patients should be evaluated for causes of secondary osteoporosis (see Osteoporosis : Other testing).
+If osteoporosis is newly diagnosed, patients should be evaluated for causes of secondary osteoporosis.

-If significant trauma has occurred, CT is done to evaluate the entire spinal column, and if neurologic deficits or symptoms are present, MRI of the appropriate section of the spinal cord is done (see Spinal Trauma : Diagnosis).
+If significant trauma has occurred, CT is done to evaluate the entire spinal column, and if neurologic deficits or symptoms are present, MRI of the appropriate section of the spinal cord is done.

-If the cause was a fall or jump from a height from a height, clinicians should check for calcaneus fractures and for additional vertebral fractures.
+If the cause was a fall or jump from a height, clinicians should check for calcaneus fractures and for additional vertebral fractures.
 If suicidal ideation is suspected or expressed, a psychiatrist should be consulted.

-Treatment focuses on pain relief and early mobilization.
+Treatment of vertebral fractures focuses on pain relief and early mobilization.
 Analgesics are given.
 Early resumption of normal activity helps limit further bone loss and disability.

 Physical therapists can help by teaching correct lifting techniques and prescribing exercises to strengthen paravertebral muscles, but therapy may need to be delayed until pain is controlled.

-Osteoporosis, if present, should be treated (eg, with a bisphosphonate—see Osteoporosis : Treatment).
+Osteoporosis, if present, should be treated (eg, with a bisphosphonate).
 Calcitonin may also be used and can help relieve pain and increase bone density.

 Bracing is commonly prescribed, but its efficacy is unclear.